Snapshot vs Drivewise Car Insurance 2026 — Which App Saves More? (Real Driver Data + 4-Way Telematics Comparison)

 Snapshot's New AI Coaching Feature (2026)

-Progressive launched an AI-powered coaching feature within the Snapshot app in early 2026.
-After each trip, the app now provides specific, personalised feedback — not just a score, but an explanation of exactly which events reduced your score and specific advice for improvement.
-Internal Progressive data shared with insurance analysts suggests that drivers who actively engage with the coaching feature achieve average discounts 4–6 percentage points higher than passive enrollees.
-If you enrol in Snapshot, open the app after every trip for at least the first 30 days and read the coaching feedback.
+Progressive launched AI-powered coaching in early 2026.
+After each trip, the app provides specific, personalised feedback — explaining exactly which events reduced your score and how to improve.
+Drivers who engage with coaching after every trip achieve average discounts 4–6 percentage points higher than passive enrollees.

 Progressive's most important commitment: Snapshot is explicitly capped at zero for rate increases.
-No matter how poorly your driving scores during the monitoring period — even if you brake hard constantly, drive exclusively at 2 AM, and log 30,000 miles — your rate cannot increase as a result of Snapshot participation.
-The worst outcome is that you receive no discount.
-Your base premium remains identical to what you were paying before enrolment.
+No matter how poorly your driving scores, your premium cannot increase through Snapshot participation.
+The worst outcome is no discount.
 This makes Snapshot genuinely risk-free to try for any Progressive policyholder.

 |---|---|